PragmaTechSydney/myblog/content/posts/sxswsydney2023.md

 When something is high on the hype cycle, you'll find loads of corresponding sessions - and most of them will be bullshit.
 Whether it's AI, Blockchain, Virtual Reality, or something else, it'll be hard to sort the wheat from the chaff.
 Don't just be pulled in by the session title, dig into the speakers to see if they're likely to be telling you something new, or instead they'll just reaffirm what you already think.
 And, as mentioned before, don't be afraid to walk out.

 ### Panel or presentation?
 In my experience, presentations are 10x better than panels.
-Don't get me wrong, you can get some great panels, and some _terrible_ presentations but when it comes to panels you'll want to check the presenter's credentials to make sure you're actually going to get something out of it rather than just mutual admiration, endorsement and groupthink.
+Don't get me wrong, you can get some great panels (and some _terrible_ presentations) but when it comes to panels you'll want to check the presenters' credentials to make sure you're actually going to get something out of it rather than just mutual admiration, endorsement and groupthink.

+### Keep an eye out
+I'll be wandering around with (hopefully) an [Altai](/posts/altai/) t-shirt, come and say hi if you see me!

 ### Want to get away from the crowds?
 I recommend you head to Wynyard, jump on a B-line bus (20 minutes or so to Warringah Mall) and then head to the [many breweries of Brookvale](https://www.google.com.au/maps/search/brookvale+breweries/@-33.7654374,151.2723064,17z/data=!3m1!4b1?hl=en&entry=ttu).